torviswesley/legoeso-pdf-manager/README.md

 2. Save your page.
 A list of documents or link shall appear on the page.

 ## Limitations
-1. The PHP PDF Parser is not suitable for parsing very large files (See: https://github.com/smalot/pdfparser/issues/104 ) and may generate a memory allocation errors when attempting to parse some file.
+1. The PHP PDF Parser is not suitable for parsing very large files (See: https://github.com/smalot/pdfparser/issues/104 ) and may generate 'Fatal errors:  Allowed memory allocation error' when attempting to parse some files.
 In cases of large files, no text parsing will be attempted, only an image preview will be extracted.
-2. Encrypted PDF's files are not supported
+2. Encrypted PDF's files are not supported.

 ## Other Usages:
 1. E-mail PDF - @ request